-In a series of background analyses of these empirical indicators, I found large differences in professionalization among different kinds of schools.
-Consistent with other research on school organization, I found school sector (public/private) and poverty-level, in particular, to be the most significant factors related to professionalization (Ingersoll, 1997, 2003b).
+In a series of background analyses of these empirical indicators, we found large differences in professionalization among different kinds of schools.
+Consistent with other research on school organization, we found school sector (public/private) and poverty level, in particular, to be the most significant factors related to professionalization (Ingersoll, 1997, 2003b).

-Below, I will briefly describe each of the classic indicators of professionalization I examined, and then I will summarize what the data tell us about levels of professionalization in teaching and the extent to which it varies across these different types of schools.
+Below, we will briefly describe each of the classic indicators of professionalization we examined, and then we will summarize what the data tell us about levels of professionalization in teaching and the extent to which it varies across these above different types of schools.